kercre123/wire-pod/chipper/windows/README.md

 		-	message box telling you whether wire-pod has started or needs setup, systray will tell you status and will let you quit or see logs
 	-	all filepaths get set to os.UserConfigDir()/wire-pod/+file
 	-	all features work on windows!
-	-	installer ui is implemented, but it doesn't actually install yet
+	-	installer is implemented and works

 Need to:

-	-	add easy way to get it to run at startup
-	-	add way to delete apiConfig.json
 	-	finish installer
 	-	fancify GUI elements